How to Prepare For GSoC (Google Summer of Code) – A Complete Guide

 If you start contributing to the project in the month of Nov-Dec then till Feb-March you will see your good contribution chart on Github and you will find yourself as a confident developer.
 So keep contributing by the time the organization list gets announced by Google (Feb-March month).
 Once the organization list is out, filter out the projects they offer and finalize the one you wish to work on during your summer break.
 Now you need to work with full dedication during your summer break and contribute to the project you have selected.
 Your chances to get shortlisted will increase if you have been already contributing to the organization for some time.

 Note: If unfortunately your organization didn’t get selected, start contributing to any other organization, and don’t lose hope.

 4. Make Your Project Proposal:

 - Keep an elaborated proposal so remember that number of pages/words doesn’t matter.
-Try to add technical details in your proposal and if you had ever contributed to any other organization or open-source project than do mention in your proposal.
+Try to add technical details in your proposal and if you had ever contributed to any other organization or open-source project then do mention them in your proposal.

 - It will be great if you get your proposal reviewed by past GSoC students.
-(They will tell you the string and weak point in your proposal)
+(They will tell you the strong and weak points in your proposal)

 - Mention the language or framework that you will use, you can include the diagram if there is any frontend project.
 Also, include your goals there.

-- Your proposal is going to be the advertisement in GSoC so you need to convince your mentor giving reasons that why you are the right person for the project.
+- Your proposal is going to be an advertisement in GSoC so you need to convince your mentor to give reasons why you are the right person for the project.

-Check out some below proposals and get more ideas about it.
+Check out some below proposals and get more ideas about them.